 What’s interesting is that almost no-one completes the higher levels of evaluation (levels 3 and 4).
 The challenge is that it’s just not feasible to gather the benefit and cost information to carry out the evaluation.

-Whilst working out the costs is relatively straightforward, working out the benefits and isolating them from other factors is tough.
-It requires metrics to be defined for decision making, leadership, planning and execution across the myriad of areas for which product managers have responsibility.
+While working out the costs is relatively straightforward, working out the benefits and isolating them from other factors is tough.
+It requires metrics to be defined for decision making, leadership, planning, and execution across the myriad of areas for which product managers have responsibility.
 Then either a snapshot needs to be taken of delegate performance before and after the training, or the performance of people who’ve been trained is compared against that of a control group who have similar responsibilities but who have not been trained.
-The effort required to do this is immense which is why it’s rarely done.
-What’s also often missing from the benefits side of the equation is the value of using standardised approaches.
-If you lead a team and have been on the receiving end of product plans, roadmaps and strategies all presented in different formats and to different levels of rigour you’ll understand the substantial benefit of having a common language and approach to these tasks.
+The effort required to do this is immense, which is why it’s rarely done.
+What’s also often missing from the benefits side of the equation is the value of using standardized approaches.
+If you lead a team and have been on the receiving end of product plans, roadmaps and strategies all presented in different formats and to different levels of rigor, you’ll understand the substantial benefit of having a common language and approach to these tasks.

 Another often overlooked benefit is that your good people tend to hang around if they feel you’re investing in them through training.

 An easier, alternate approach that seeks to capture business benefits is recommended by The Kite Foundation.
 Their approach requires the delegate and their manager to agree on the business goals to be achieved after training.
 They are then surveyed post-training for their perception on whether the goals are being achieved.
 Using perceptions to estimate improvement gets around the challenge of measurement.

 Training improves staff retention.
 A Louis Harris and Associates poll says that 41% of employees plan to leave employers who offer no training within the year whereas the figure was 12% for those who offer training.

 How about Return On Investment (ROI)?